Q-Switched Laser Systems

 Unwanted dark and multi-colored tattoos can be safely and effectively eliminated with PrettyLasers’s range of tattoo removal treatments.
 Using a combination of laser wavelengths that target different ink colors, high-intensity light beams break up the ink particles in the tattoo, revealing clear, in-free skin with minimal risk of scarring or hypopigmentation.

-PrettyLasers’s laser and light-based treatments remove the appearance of spots and pigmentation by targeting the melanin in the darknened area, clearing all layers of the pigmentation and revealing even-toned, unblemished skin.
+PrettyLasers’ laser and light-based treatments remove the appearance of spots and pigmentation by targeting the melanin in the darkened area, clearing all layers of pigmentation and revealing even-toned, unblemished skin.

 The Treatments are specially designed for patient comfort and are safe and effective for skin types, including dark skin.

-Using a nanosecond laser pulse – the gold standard for treating pigmented lesions, Q-Switched ND: YAG Laser System is the optimal choice for treating naturally-occuring hyperpigmentation including:
+Using a nanosecond laser pulse – the gold standard for treating pigmented lesions, Q-Switched ND: YAG Laser System is the optimal choice for treating naturally-occurring hyperpigmentation including:

 - Pigment deposit